Subscribe to Body Moments Newsletter and get a FREE e-book!

 Being unable to let go, or release the muscles of the pelvic floor and inner thighs, will cause you to push too hard to expel feces.
 The functions of defecation, urination and orgasm require the ability for relaxing the pelvic floor and letting go – not tensing and pushing too hard.

-The hips and thighs hold lots of unreleased deep emotions, as I have discussed in Foam Rolling for the Iliopsosis, Piriformis, and Iliotibial band.
-Meditative foam roller exercises on these areas may bring forth unexpected emotions.
-When you do these foam roller exercises for your groin muscles or inner thighs, meditate on what this tissue area may represent in your life, and if you sense held emotions that need releasing.
+When you perform these foam roller exercises for your groin muscles or inner thighs, meditate on how these particular muscles may reflect what is going on in your life.
+Notice if you sense held emotions that need releasing from these tissues.
 Meditate on what emotions you may be trying to hold together.
 Meditate on what it is that you may be unable to let go.

-Create Positive Affirmations for Health surrounding the groin muscles and the muscles of the pelvic floor:
+If you so desire, you may also say positive affirmations surrounding the groin muscles and the muscles of the pelvic floor:

 • I lovingly let go of all control.
 God/the Universe guides and supports me in all things.